 The manuscript sample papers listed here are based upon the most current APA, CMS, and MLA publications and the current manuscript expectations of many PPCC faculty.
 The text of the sample paper essays explain in common language the principle relevant style manual rules and they are formatted accordingly.
 You may find detailed inforamtion for each style sheet in PPCC's current writer's handbook: Lunsford's The Everyday Writer, 4th edition.

 An important part of the writing process is keeping track of and citing the sources you have used during your research.

 Subscription citation manager which allows you to save citations into projects, and export citations into Word.
-Get detailed help creating research notes, citations, and bibliographies in MLA (8th edition), APA (6th edition), or Chicago (17th edition) styles.

 Just need one or two quick citations?
 No need to log in or subscribe -- simply generate them in NoodleTools Express and copy and paste what you need into your document.
 Note: citations are not saved and cannot be exported to a word processor using this version of the tool.